Makbari1997/llm-as-service/README.md

 - I want to see Shattered Image
 ```

-* Note: The finetuned object of RoBERTa was not possible to be upploaded because of file volume limitations on github.
+* Note: The finetuned object of RoBERTa was not possible to be uploaded because of file volume limitations on github.
 The finetuned version will be downloaded automatically from (https://drive.google.com/file/d/1-lFF3vM-ZiUlhLl6ccc-6ZmcgnO3OdJR/view?usp=share_link) after running `docker-compose up`.